apprendamos/apprendamosdotcom/README.md

 Apprendamos is a social networking platform where people can share articles and interact with others.

-This version works with Next.js 13 latest features and all the data is stored in the server of Xata.
+This version works with Next.js 13 latest features and all the data is stored in the servers of Xata.

 ## Tech Stack:
     - TypeScript